Skip to content

 Late submissions will NOT be accepted.
 To maximize learning outcomes and receive valuable feedback, students are strongly encouraged to discuss their code, solutions, or questions during the instructor/TA's office hours prior to assignment due dates.

-The evaluation of programming assignments in this course autograders via the Gradescope platform.
+The evaluation of homework assignments in this course is conducted by autograders via the Gradescope platform.
 This grading infrastructure performs comprehensive testing of students' submissions, examining both functional correctness and adherence to specified requirements.
 To ensure optimal performance and timely completion of assignments, students are strongly encouraged to engage in collaborative discussion of their implementation approaches during office hours well in advance of submission deadlines to allow sufficient time for refinement and optimization of solutions.

 Exams